Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/vck190_fallback/README.md

 * Command failures (such as DDR memory calibration mask_poll command time out) during CDO processing.

-### **Fallback boot process** (starting from the initial boot after POR):
+#### **Fallback boot process** (starting from the initial boot after POR):

 The BootROM executable accesses the PDI at the location specified when PMC_MULTI_BOOT is 0 (the POR value).
 The BootROM executable performs integrity and security checks on the boot header (valid ID, checksum), and the associated PLM, ensures that the PDI is not corrupted, decrypts the PDI, and checks that authentication is successful.

-If the integrity and security checks fail, then the fallback boot is used to try to boot Versal ACAP from an alternate PDI on the same primary boot device.
+If the integrity and security checks fail, then the fallback boot is used to try to boot Versal Adaptive SoC from an alternate PDI on the same primary boot device.

 To begin the fallback boot, the BootROM executable increments PMC_MULTI_BOOT within search offset limit and executes a system-level reset (SRST), which then uses the PMC_MULTI_BOOT register to read the PDI from the newly specified location within the primary boot device.